A Variety of Options to Generate Bone and Tissue

 - Cost.
 Because PRGF is developed using only a small sample of the patient’s blood, it is much cheaper than it was in the past, when only hospitals and blood banks had the technology to separate the platelets.

-Amarillo Oral & Maxillofacial Surgery is proud to offer Harvest® BMAC treatments to reduce healing times and speed up bone regeneration for our bone grafting, bone augmentation, and dental implant patients.
+Amarillo Oral & Maxillofacial Surgery & Dental Implants is proud to offer Harvest® BMAC treatments to reduce healing times and speed up bone regeneration for our bone grafting, bone augmentation, and dental implant patients.

 Bone marrow aspirate concentrate, also known as BMAC, is a component of your bone marrow that contains growth factors and anti-inflammatory proteins, which promote bone and soft tissue healing.
 Similar to the platelet-rich growth factor process, these factors can be harvested and applied directly to a surgical site to help more bone or tissue grow.